OurCodeBase/Docx/jupyter-notebook-for-android/README.md

 ### Hello world !
-This is a simple documentation to install `Jupyter Notebook` on your `android`.
+This is a simple documentation to install `jupyter notebook` on your `android`.

 #### Requirements
 * Installed `Python` on `Termux`.